-The belt clip may be attached at either or both ends of the housing.
+The belt clip can be located at either or both ends of the housing.
 It has a spring-loaded, locking clip that assures a secure connection to belt loops and D-rings.
-Both forward folding and backwards folding versions of the belt clip may be installed on the test set.
+Both forward folding and backwards folding versions of the belt clip may be installed.
 The test set can be hung by the belt clip in one of two ways: (1) with keypad and speakerphone facing the user for convenient access or (2) with the transmitter facing the user.

 The belt clips may be replaced or relocated in the field.
-See "Replacing or Relocating the Belt Clip" on page 15.
+See "Replacing or Relocating the Belt Clip" on page 16.